Grass-fed beef: What are the heart-health benefits?

 Medically reviewed by Drugs.com.
 Last updated on Apr 29, 2021.

 Possibly.
 What cattle eat affects the nutrients and fats in different types of beef.
 Grass-fed beef generally comes from cattle that eat only grass and other foraged foods throughout their lives.

 Often, conventional beef cattle eat a diet that includes grains, such as corn, at some point.
 When compared with other types of beef, grass-fed beef may have some heart-health benefits.
 Grass-fed beef may have:

 - More antioxidant vitamins, such as vitamin E

-Lean beef that's 10 percent fat or less — whether it's grass-fed beef or another type of beef — can be part of a heart-healthy diet.
-Although many people think grass-fed beef tastes better, it's generally more expensive and there is limited long-term research to definitively prove that grass-fed beef is better for you.
+When choosing beef — whether it's grass-fed beef or another type of beef — opt for lean beef (10% fat or less).
+Grass-fed beef is generally more expensive than conventional grain-fed beef.
+Also, there is limited long-term research to definitively prove that grass-fed beef is better for you.
 Talk to your doctor or dietitian if you're thinking about adding more lean beef, including grass-fed beef, into your diet.